Ank1x/Ank1x/README.md

 - 👋 Hi, I’m @Ank1x
 - 👀 I’m interested in Web Dev.
-- 🌱 I’m currently learning HTML, CSS and JavaScript.
+- 🌱 I’m currently learning JavaScript/ Mongoose/ React.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...